Women and Psychedelics Forum

 Wendy Chapkis is a Professor of Sociology and Women and Gender Studies at the University of Southern Maine.
 Her publications include three books, Dying to Get High: Marijuana as Medicine(co-authored with Richard J. Webb, New York University Press, 2008); Live Sex Acts: Women Performing Erotic Labor(Routledge, 1997); and Beauty Secrets: Women and the Politics of Appearance(South End Press, 1986).
 She is the author of numerous articles in the field of drug policy including “Terms of Surrender: marijuana legalization in the United States” (Contexts, 2015), “The Trouble with Mary Jane’s Gender: gender politics in the marijuana policy reform movement,” (Humboldt Journal of Social Relations, 2013) and “Cannabis, Consciousness and Healing,” (Contemporary Justice Review 2007).
 Dr. Chapkis has served as the Vice-President of the national Society for the Study of Social Problemsand was honored in 2016 as the recipient of the American Sociological Association’sSenior Scholar Award for work on alcohol, drugs and tobacco.
 She is currently studying marijuana legalization efforts in the state of Maine.

-Clancy Cavnar has a doctorate in clinical psychology (Psy.D.) from John F. Kennedy University in Pleasant Hill, CA. She currently works in private practice in San Francisco, and is an associate editor at Chacruna (https://chacruna.net), a venue for publication of high-quality academic short texts on plant medicines.
+Clancy Cavnar has a doctorate in clinical psychology (Psy.D.) from John F. Kennedy University in Pleasant Hill, CA. She currently works in private practice in San Francisco, and is an Associate Director at Chacruna (https://chacruna.net), an organization dedicated to providing public education and cultural understanding about plant medicines.
 She is also a research associate of the Interdisciplinary Group for Psychoactive Studies (NEIP).
 She combines an eclectic array of interests and activities as clinical psychologist, artist, and researcher.
 She has a master of fine arts in painting from the San Francisco Art Institute, a master’s in counseling from San Francisco State University, and she completed the Certificate in Psychedelic-Assisted Therapy program at the California Institute of Integral Studies.
 She is author and co-author of articles in several peer-reviewed journals and co-editor, with Beatriz Caiuby Labate, of eight books.
 For more information see: http://neip.info/pesquisadore/clancy-cavnar

 Jae Sevelius, PhD is Associate Professor in the Department of Medicine at the University of California, San Francisco, and is a licensed clinical psychologist.
 At the Center of Excellence for Transgender Health, Dr. Sevelius’ community-led research is focused on leveraging data to develop and evaluate transgender–specific, trauma-informed interventions to promote holistic health and wellness among transgender people, with an emphasis on serving transgender women of color and those affected by HIV in California and São Paulo, Brazil.
 Dr. Sevelius holds a Certificate in Psychedelic-Assisted Therapies and Research from the California Institute of Integral Studies.
 Dr. Sevelius’ research and clinical interests lie at the intersections of social justice, sexuality, health, and identity.